Nov05/SAP-ABAP/ABAP 101/009 native sql.md

 This is a simple example of native SQL.

-1. Native SQL: In this case, database table name `SPFLI` and field names `CONNID, CITYFROM, CITYTO` have to be in uppercase.
+1. In this case, database table name `SPFLI` and field names `CONNID, CITYFROM, CITYTO` have to be in uppercase.
 ```
 EXEC SQL PERFORMING loop_output.
   select CONNID, CITYFROM, CITYTO